evermeer/PassportScanner/README.md

 [![LinkedIn](https://img.shields.io/badge/linkedin-Edwin Vermeer-blue.svg?style=flat)](http://nl.linkedin.com/in/evermeer/en)
 [![eMail](https://img.shields.io/badge/email-edwin@mirabeau.nl-blue.svg?style=flat)](mailto:edwin@mirabeau.nl?SUBJECT=About PassportScanner)

+## Work on this branch:
+In this branch the GPUImage library is upgraded to GPUImage2.
+The current status is:
+- cleaner code
+- there are 2 versions of the scan method each with it's own disadvantage. (crash or image saved to disk)
+- For some reason tesseract only scans the left part of the image.

 ## What is this
 With PassportScanner you can use your camera to scan the [MRZ code](http://en.wikipedia.org/wiki/Machine-readable_passport) of a passport.
 It will extract all data like firstname, lastname, passport number, nationality, date of birth, expiration date and personal numer.